jackatopolis/weather_crime_ETL_project/README.md

     * Changed columns to list form in order to remove duplicate time stamps: weather_id, weather_main, weather_description<br>

 3. Joining data:<br>
-    * Used Pandas to left merge the crime DataFrame and weather DataFrame on the "local_dt" column - The left merge allows us to keep all rows of crime data but drop any rows of weather data that do not have associated crimes.<br>
+    * Used Pandas to left merge the crime and weather DataFrames on the "local_dt" column - The left merge option allowed us to keep all rows of crime data but drop any non-merged weather data rows.<br>
-    * This merge leaves us with the following columns for our final DataFrame: local_dt, exact_dt, primary_type, description, location_description, arrest, domestic, temp_F, feels_like_F, temp_min_F, temp_max_F, pressure_hPa, humidity_percent, wind_speed_mph, wind_deg, rain_1h_inches, snow_1h_inches, clouds_percent, weather_id, weather_main, weather_description<br>
+    * We retained the following columns for our final DataFrame: local_dt, exact_dt, primary_type, description, location_description, arrest, domestic, temp_F, feels_like_F, temp_min_F, temp_max_F, pressure_hPa, humidity_percent, wind_speed_mph, wind_deg, rain_1h_inches, snow_1h_inches, clouds_percent, weather_id, weather_main, weather_description<br>

 <a name="load"></a>
 ### Data Load
 We used SQLAlchemy to load our final DataFrame into an SQLite database.
-We decided upon uploading the data as one table instead of separate crime and weather data in order to provide an easier way for a client to query our database.
-They do not need to perform any joins in order to use our data.
+We decided upon uploading the data as one table instead of separate crime and weather data to provide an easier way for a client to query our database.
+They do not need to perform any joins to use our data.

 The class schema for our SQLite database:
 ```